michiganhackers/knowledgebase/README.md

-knowledgebase
+Michigan Hackers' Knowledgebase
 =============

-This repo is meant to contain MH tech talks and various good resources to learn new things!
+This repo is meant to contain various resources you need to learn new things!

+If you have links to good resources please submit a pull request!